-Support staff will be appointed to a post covered by the appropriate LA scheme of conditions of service and be allocated to a pay band from the scales contained within those conditions, in compliance with the established NYCC job evaluation scheme.
-Each post will have a designated job description and pay band.
-The pay band allocation will normally remain static, other than for annual incremental rises within it, unless a significant increase in the duties and responsibilities attached to the post takes place.
+Support staff will be appointed to a post covered by the appropriate LA scheme of conditions of service and be allocated to a pay grade from the scales contained within those conditions, in compliance with the established NYCC job evaluation scheme(s).
+Each post will have a designated job description and pay grade.
+The pay grade allocation will normally remain static, other than for annual incremental rises within it, unless a significant increase in the duties and responsibilities attached to the post takes place.
 Other payments, such as lettings fees, will be payable in line with the appropriate national or LA agreements.